CombustionToolbox/combustion_toolbox/README.md

 The [tutorial](https://github.com/AlbertoCuadra/combustion_toolbox/wiki/Tutorial) will help you get started using Combustion Toolbox on your pc.

 ## Examples
 We have several examples of what Combustion Toolbox can do.
-Here we show some plots obtained from Combustion Toolbox.
+Here we show some results obtained from Combustion Toolbox and a preview of the upcoming GUI.

 <p align="left">
     <img src="https://github.com/AlbertoCuadra/combustion_toolbox/blob/master/Validations/Hugoniot_benchmarking.svg" width="400">